By William Leavitt

-It covers pretty much everything any student OR teacher may want to learn or teach (at any stage in the developement). ...and I’m not saying this lightly!
-The three volumes of A Modern Method for Guitar go in depth on all the following topics:
+It covers pretty much everything technical any student OR teacher may want to learn or teach, at any stage in the musical development.
+And I’m not saying this lightly!
+The three volumes of A Modern Method for Guitar cover all the following topics in depth (and more):

-Theory, picking techniques, strumming techniques, scales, positions, improvisation, chord forms, voice leading, triads, chord melody, rhythmic styles for comping, reading (and sight-reading), tune playing, arpeggios, composition, and the list goes on!
+Theory, picking techniques, strumming techniques, scales, scale positions, improvisation, chord forms, voice leading, triads, chord melody, rhythmic styles for comping, reading (and sight-reading), tune playing, arpeggios, composition and the list goes on!

-The three volumes in the series are arranged in such a way that the difficulty level is progressively harder from page to page.
+The three volumes in the series are arranged in such a way that the difficulty level is progressively more difficult from page to page.
 It is appropriate for guitarists of all levels and styles.
 Yes: even total beginners.
 As the student progresses through the book, the music gets only slightly more challenging.
 The result is making progress without even noticing it!

-It shows the newbie guitarist open position scales and reading, some position playing and great chord forms/shapes.
+It introduces to the newbie guitarist to such concepts as open position scales and reading, some position playing and elementary chord forms (shapes).
 It also contains several duets and solo pieces.
 The solos all sound so great!

 Volume Two is an intermediate-level book that builds upon techniques found in the first volume.
 It goes deeper on: melody, scales, positions, arpeggios, chords and begins to cover the entire fingerboard.